chamithlkml/wcmc-fullstack-js-tech-test/README.md

 - `cd react-app`
 - `npm run start`

+### Postman collection related to the API endpoints is available at wcmc-tech-test.postman_collection.json

 ## Activity 3

 Due to time constraints I was not able to design db and load it to a database.
 But the summary of the DB design is here.